henrik253/Follow-Person-Goal-Publisher-ROS2/README.md

 ## Project Overview

+# Project Overview: Object Tracking with YOLO and ZED 2i Camera

-This project focuses on **object tracking** using the **YOLO (You Only Look Once)** algorithm in conjunction with the **ZED 2i camera**.
-The camera is utilized for detecting and measuring the distance to recognized persons.
-Once a person is detected, a mobile platform (GO1) follows them, enabling dynamic tracking in real-world environments using **Ouster OS1 LiDAR**.
-For path planning and navigation, the **Nav2** stack is employed.
+This project focuses on **object tracking** using the **YOLO (You Only Look Once)** algorithm in combination with the **ZED 2i camera**.
+The camera is utilized to measure the distance to persons recognized by YOLO, leveraging the **YOLOv8n-pose** model.

+When a person raises their right arm:
+- Their **ID** is saved.
+- Their position will be published to the `/goal_pose` topic at a configurable frequency until the ID disappears or the person raises their left arm.

+## Requirements

+1. A fully functional robot with:
+   - A working **Nav2 stack**.
+   - A properly configured **TF2 tree**.

+2. TF2 setup:
+   - The **ZED 2i camera** must be defined relative to the robot's `base` frame in the TF2 tree.
+   - A transformation to the `/map` frame must be provided.
+     - This ensures that the detected person's position in real-world coordinates can be translated to map coordinates.
+     - The map coordinates are then published to the `/goal_pose` topic.

 ### Bachelor Thesis